ccollins1975/README-Generator/README.md

-# README Generator
+# README Genaerator

   ![Badge](https://img.shields.io/badge/License-mit-RED)

 ## Description
- This application will generate a README.md file based on answers to given questions
+ This application will generate a README.md file after a set of answers are given to a set of provided questions
  ## Table of Contents

  * [Installation](#installation)